williamstein/bup/README.md

-## Why this branch?
+## Why this fork?

-This is a branch of <https://github.com/bup/bup> that is optimized for bup repositories that have a large number of branches.
+This is a fork of <https://github.com/bup/bup> that is optimized for bup repositories that have a large number of branches.

 **Motivation:**